-- Followers of R'hllor in the A Song of Ice and Fire series believe that their god, the lord of light, is locked in eternal conflict with The Great Other, the lord of cold darkness, in a battle that determines the fate of the world.
+- Followers of R'hllorianism in the A Song of Ice and Fire series, which is based on Zoroastrianism, believe that their god, the lord of light, is locked in eternal conflict with The Great Other, the lord of cold darkness, in a battle that determines the fate of the world.

 - In J. R. R. Tolkien's The Silmarillion, the Valar (lesser Good deities) fight against Melkor/Morgoth (an evil Vala), the Balrogs (corrupted Maiar/"angels") and Sauron (another corrupted Maiar/"angel").

 - The Heroes of Olympus has an interesting example when the Greek gods start fighting with the Roman gods in that they're the same being, their Greek half and their Roman half, and the greater the difference between them, the more conflict they find themselves in.
 Frank, for example, has Mars and Ares constantly yelling, trying to outshout each other in his head.
 The few that avoid this are the ones whose Greek and Roman aspects are virtually indistinguishable from each other.

 - Michael Moorcock's "Eternal Champion" stories often feature an endless war between Law and Chaos, as personified by the deity-level Lords of Law and Lords of Chaos.
 The war includes conflicts between lesser creatures of Law and Chaos as well.